OpenInternet/Infosec-infosheets/Infosheet weaknesses in SMS.md

 ## Weakness #5: Providers.

 Finally, in some cases the providers that send SMS messages on companies’ behalf are hackable and/or corrupt, allowing for adversaries with the right means and/or contacts to intercept SMS messages in real time as they are being sent.
-It should be noted that platforms often use local providers in the country to send SMS on their behalf.
+Platforms often use local providers or contractors in the country to send SMS on their behalf.
+In at least one case, major platforms used a provider that had [links with the surveillance industry](https://www.lighthousereports.com/investigation/two-factor-insecurity/).
 Platforms may be unable or unwilling to check the security of these providers—which could lead to user’s SMS messages (and any accounts relying on SMS-based 2FA) to be at risk.

 ## Conclusion